OfficeDev/outlook-dev-docs/docs/rest/php-tutorial.md

 composer update
 ```

 Now let's modify the `mail` function.
-Our first use of the Graph SDK here will be to get the user's name and email address.
-You'll see why we want this soon.
+Our first use of the Graph SDK here will be to get the user's name, just to verify that we can call the Microsoft Graph API.

 Add the following lines just after the `use App\Http\Controllers\Controller;` line in `OutlookController.php`.